railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

    or just show a reduced unit price as it does by default.

-In the form, the selected product is presented in the language of the user so that he can see what he's selling.
+In the form, the selected product is presented in the language of the user so that he can see what he is selling.
 The description of the product sold can also be expressed in the customer's language.
-The translation to the customer's language is used on the quotation or order when it's printed.
+The translation to the customer's language is used on the quotation or order when it is printed.

 .. figure:: images/sale_line_translation.png
    :scale: 75